Welcome to The Storied Recipe!

 Just like Emily, who shared this recipe with us, my favorite is the edges, where the flavor is concentrated and the texture is extra chewy.

-Emily's recipe came from her Taiwanese aunt and it's a very basic, classic Nian Gao recipe.
-It is the perfect base for any variations.
+Emily's recipe came from her Taiwanese aunt.
+It is a very basic, classic Nian Gao recipe, and the perfect base for any variations.

 What To Expect (Flavor & Texture)